Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 The main disadvantages of birth control pills are their side effects on the body, which include:

-• Bloody spotting, especially common at the beginning of taking the pills.
-After adaptation to the drug, as a rule, disappear.
+• Bloody spotting, especially common when starting to take the pills.
+After adaptation to the drug, as a rule, they disappear.

-• Estrogens, which are part of contraceptives, can cause bloating, swelling of the lower extremities, fluid retention in the body, increased blood pressure, migraine headaches.
+• Estrogens included in contraceptives can cause bloating, swelling of the lower extremities, fluid retention in the body, increased blood pressure, and migraine-like headaches.

-• Progestins - on the contrary, cause irritability, nervousness, acne, some weight gain.
+• Progestins, on the contrary, cause irritability, nervousness, acne, and some weight gain.

 • Weight gain may be associated with increased appetite when taking contraceptives.
 In some cases, this is due to fluid retention in the body.

-• Sometimes birth control pills can cause dark patches on the face that resemble pregnancy patches.
-In this case, it is better to switch to another type of pill.
+• Sometimes birth control pills can cause dark spots to appear on the face, similar to those characteristic of pregnancy.
+In this case, it is better to switch to another type of tablet.

-• Formidable vascular diseases such as thrombosis can be caused.
-Their occurrence depends entirely on the dose of hormones in the remedy.
-The higher the dose of estrogens, the greater the risk of developing vascular thrombosis.
+• Such dangerous vascular diseases as thrombosis can be caused.
+Their occurrence depends entirely on the dose of hormones in the product.
+The higher the dose of estrogen, the greater the risk of developing vascular thrombosis.

-• When taking certain contraceptives, smoking is unacceptable.
+• Smoking is prohibited while taking some contraceptives.
 Women who smoke are at risk of developing heart attacks and strokes.

-• Taking combined oral contraceptives can cause cholelithiasis attacks, and cause the formation of new stones in the biliary tract.
+• Taking combined oral contraceptives can cause attacks of cholelithiasis and cause the formation of new stones in the bile ducts.

-• Side effects can occur when oral contraceptives are combined with other drugs: antibiotics, antifungals, etc.
+• Side effects may occur when oral contraceptives are combined with other medications: antibiotics, antifungals, etc.

-Modern contraceptives, which have microdoses of hormonal components in their composition, do not cause weight gain.
+Modern contraceptives, which contain microdoses of hormonal components, do not cause weight gain.

-But, in case of the wrong choice of drug for a particular woman or girl, some weight gain is quite possible.
-Many women experience weight gain in the first two months of taking contraceptives, which is easily explained by the adaptation of the body.
-If in the future the weight increases, then it is necessary to decide on the transition to another type of tablet.
+But, if the drug is chosen incorrectly for a particular woman or girl, some weight gain is quite possible.
+Many women experience weight gain in the first two months of taking contraceptives, which is easily explained by the body’s adaptation.
+If your weight increases in the future, then you need to decide on switching to another type of pill.

-The effect of contraceptives on fat metabolism is well studied.
+The effect of contraceptives on fat metabolism has been well studied.
 Therefore, it is possible for each woman to choose a remedy that would not cause the above side effects.

 Bleeding while taking birth control pills

-Bleeding while using birth control pills is a possible side effect.
-Bleeding can be both spotting and breakthrough.
+Bleeding when using birth control pills is a possible side effect.
+Bleeding can be either spotty or breakthrough.

 Spotting bleeding occurs in the first months of taking contraceptives.
-More often they are observed when using drugs with a low content of hormones than when combined.
-The reason is as follows: microdoses of hormones in a tablet do not have time to accumulate in the body, and they are not enough to delay menstruation.
-This is normal, and it is not advisable to stop taking the pills due to the appearance of spotting.
-The body will adapt, and all functions will be restored.
+They are more often observed when using drugs with low hormone content than when using combined drugs.
+The reason is this: microdoses of hormones in the tablet do not have time to accumulate in the body, and they are not enough to delay menstruation.
+This is a normal phenomenon, and it is not advisable to stop taking pills due to the appearance of spotting.
+The body will adapt and all functions will be restored.

-In the event of breakthrough bleeding, you need to sound the alarm.
-It is better to immediately seek advice from a doctor who will conduct an examination to exclude ectopic pregnancy, inflammatory diseases, uterine fibroids, endometriosis.
+If breakthrough bleeding occurs, the alarm should be sounded.
+It is better to immediately consult a doctor who will conduct an examination to exclude ectopic pregnancy, inflammatory diseases, uterine fibroids, and endometriosis.

 What to do if bleeding occurs:

-• Continue taking contraceptives as usual, or stop taking them within seven days.
+• Continue taking birth control as usual, or stop taking it within seven days.

-• Appeal to the doctor.
-Your doctor may prescribe additional high progestin pills.
+• Contact the doctor.
+Your doctor may prescribe additional high-progestin pills.

-• If bleeding continues, then a blood test should be taken to rule out anemia.
-Anemia is treated with iron supplements.
+• If the bleeding continues, then it is necessary to take a blood test to rule out anemia.
+For anemia, iron supplements are prescribed.

 Vaginal discharge

-Often women are concerned about the increase in the amount of vaginal discharge? and associate them with the use of birth control pills.
+Are women often concerned about an increase in vaginal discharge? and associate them with the use of birth control pills.

-By the way, vaginal discharge is found in every woman, but normally they are odorless, transparent in appearance and insignificant.
+By the way, vaginal discharge is found in every woman, but normally it is odorless, transparent in appearance and insignificant.

-In case of violation of the menstrual cycle, you need to consult a doctor who will tell you what to do.
+If your menstrual cycle is irregular, you should consult a doctor who will tell you what to do.
 Establishing a cycle duration of 21-36 days is considered the norm.

-With changes in mood, herbal collection with common prune helps well, which affects the level of testosterone in the body.
+With changes in mood, a herbal mixture with common twig helps well, which affects the level of testosterone in the body.

-Skin problems in the form of acne, oily hair, their greasiness? talk about the imbalance of hormones in the female body.
+Skin problems such as acne, oily hair, greasiness? talk about an imbalance of hormones in the female body.
 In this case, combined oral contraceptives with antiandrogenic action are selected.

-Doctors believe that it is better to cancel the pills two to three months before the planned conception.
-However, it should be borne in mind that the likelihood of conception increases already in the first month after the abolition of the contraceptive.
+Doctors believe that it is better to stop taking the pills two to three months before the planned conception.
+However, it should be borne in mind that the likelihood of conception increases already in the first month after discontinuation of the contraceptive.

 How to take birth control pills correctly?

-It is better to start taking contraceptives on the first day of menstruation - only then the pills act immediately.
+It is better to start taking contraceptives on the first day of your period - only then the pills take effect immediately.
 If taken on the fifth day of menstruation, additional precautions should be taken.
-Women with irregular periods can start taking contraceptives on the first day of the cycle, being sure that they are not pregnant.
+Women with irregular periods can start taking contraceptives on the first day of their cycle, confident that they are not pregnant.

 In the absence of lactation, it is better to start taking it 21 days after birth.
-When breastfeeding, taking oral contraceptives should be postponed for six months.
+If breastfeeding, taking oral contraceptives should be postponed for six months.

-After an abortion, it is necessary to start using birth control pills on the day of its implementation.
+After an abortion, it is necessary to start using birth control pills on the day of the abortion.

 The drug is taken daily for 21 days, followed by a seven-day break, then continues to be taken from a new package.
-Menstrual-like bleeding passes during the rest from taking the pills.
+Menstrual-like bleeding goes away during a break from taking the pills.

 Special Modes

-The 24 + 4 mode is typical for the contraceptive Jess, the package of which contains 24 hormonal and 4 inactive tablets.
-Tablets are taken daily, without interruption.
+The 24+4 mode is typical for the contraceptive Jess, the package of which contains 24 hormonal and 4 inactive tablets.
+The tablets are used daily, without breaks.

 Extended mode

-It consists in taking a product containing only "active" tablets (continuously, more than one pack).
-A common is a three-cycle regimen - taking 63 tablets of monophasic drugs followed by a 7-day break.
+It consists of taking a product containing only “active” tablets (continuously, more than one package).
+A three-cycle regimen is common - taking 63 tablets of monophasic drugs followed by a 7-day break.

-Thus, the number of menstrual-like bleeding per year is reduced to four.
+Thus, the number of menstrual bleeding per year is reduced to four.

-What should I do if I forgot to take a pill?
+What to do if you forgot to take your pill?

 The basic rule in case of missing a pill: